nexiopay/woocommerce-plugin-example/README.md

         _(If you have questions or if you need a Nexio username and password, please contact integrations@nexiopay.com)_
     - **Merchant Id**: The merchant id of your Nexio account
     - **CSS**: The URL where your CSS file is hosted (required for custom CSS).
+    - **Custom Text File**: The URL where your custom text file is hosted.
     - **Fraud Check**: Enable fraud check through Kount.
         _(If you would like to enable Kount on your Nexio account, please contact integrations@nexiopay.com)_
     - **Require CVC**: Require CVC in Nexio form.